 6.)
 Close the Drain Valve and Restart the Water Heater

 Once the water is running clear, close the drain valve.
 Unscrew the hose from the drain valve and turn on the cold water supply so the water heater will begin to fill again.
 Check the hot water tap that you opened earlier and once it begins to run cold water, turn it off.
 Turn your furnace back on by either reversing the pilot setting or turning on the electricity again at the breaker.

 How Calcium Buildup Negatively Impacts a Water Heater

 Calcium is a mineral that is often found in hard water.
 In 85% of American households, the water being used is hard water.
 This mineral-rich water leaves build up that then leads to water heater malfunctions.

 The issue with calcium is that it does not stay in the water.
 As the water flows, calcium is left behind and begins to build up, causing what is known as calcium deposits.
 The high temperature in a water heater makes it even more likely that big amounts of calcium will be left behind.
 As the deposits build-up, it begins to cause malfunctions in a water heater.
 The calcium becomes so thick and tough that it prevents the metal in a water heater from transferring its heat to the water.
 This is what will lead to cold showers and inconsistent water heat.

 Plumbing & HVAC Services

 From calcium build-up to water draining and more, Snell is here to help you!
 With more than forty years in experience, we’ll get the job done professionally and effectively.
-Our punctuality, licensed plumbers, and transparency are what make us the leading plumbing and HVAC companies in Virginia.
+If you have no hot water in your house, give our team of certified technicians a call to receive support.
+Our punctuality, licensed plumbers, and transparency are what make us the leading plumbing and HVAC company in Virginia.
 We are completely-client focused, so you can rest assured that your experience with us will be the best of the best.
 Give us a call today!

 Tips & Insights: How to Replace a Broken Broken Water Heater Anode Rod